Jeonkwan/lightsail-proxy/README.md

 ## Prerequisites ✅

 - A Namecheap domain with Dynamic DNS enabled and at least one A record created for the subdomain you plan to use.
-- Terraform >= 1.5, AWS credentials with Lightsail permissions, and the AWS CLI profile referenced in your variables (`lightsail-proxy/config.tf:1`).
+- Terraform 1.6.6 (matches the automated checks), AWS credentials with Lightsail permissions, and the AWS CLI profile referenced in your variables (`lightsail-proxy/config.tf:1`).
 - SSH key pair: the public key will be imported into Lightsail and the private key will be used for SSH/Mosh connections (`lightsail-proxy/variables.tf:38`).
 - Optional but handy: `mosh` installed locally to use the generated command in the outputs.
+- Optional caching boost: export `TF_PLUGIN_CACHE_DIR` to reuse Terraform provider downloads locally (the CI workflow stores plugins the same way for faster validation).

 ## Configuration Files 🛠️